-Altitude running at Mount Everest Marathon the World’s Highest Marathon Every year the Tenzing Hillary Everest Marathon is held on the 29th of May to mark the celebration of the first successful Everest climb.
-Nepalese Sherpa, Tenzing Norgay, and Sir Edmund Hillary were the first climbers to reach the […]Everest Marathon 2019 Sanepa Chowk, Patan 44600, Nepal Kathmandu Nepal
+Everest Marathon 2020 Postponed to September: Altitude running at Mount Everest Marathon, the World’s Highest Marathon Every year the Tenzing Hillary Everest Marathon is held on the 29th of May to mark the celebration of the first successful Everest climb.
+Nepalese Sherpa, Tenzing Norgay, and Sir Edmund Hillary were the first climbers to reach the […]Everest Marathon 2020 Sanepa Chowk, Patan 44600, Nepal Kathmandu Nepal

 Every year the Tenzing Hillary Everest Marathon is held on the 29th of May to mark the celebration of the first successful Everest climb.
 Nepalese Sherpa, Tenzing Norgay, and Sir Edmund Hillary were the first climbers to reach the summit of Mount Everest back in 1953 on the 29th of May.

 Officially the highest marathon in the world, the 42km full marathon starts at the Everest base camp which is 5,356m high.
 Before the start of the marathon, the competitors climb up to 5,643m to Kala Patthar, a breath-taking viewpoint of Mount Everest where you can also see many other mountains in the Khumbu region.

 The half marathon is the shortest run at 21km and is mostly downhill.
 That’s not to say it’s easy though, this run is still bold but is a challenge offered to beginners as well as more advanced runners.

-The starting point and finish line is the exact same as the full marathon, however, just past Dingboche, you start to climb towards Nha La and then continue up to Machhermo where you then begin to descend.
+The starting point and the finish line is the exact same as the full marathon, however, just past Dingboche, you start to climb towards Nha La and then continue up to Machhermo where you then begin to descend.
 This particular uphill running route advances from 3904m right up to 4413m.